rnaveensrinivas/DSA/05-Searching-and-Sorting/README.md

 6. **Inefficient for Large Data**: Performs poorly on large datasets due to quadratic time complexity.
 7. **Optimizable**: Variants like optimized bubble sort can terminate early if no swaps are needed in a pass.
 8. **Partial Stop**: If the algorithm stops after the x-th pass, the largest x elements will be correctly sorted at the end of the list, providing partial sorting that can be useful in certain contexts.

+## Selection Sort

+Selection sort is a simple sorting algorithm that improves upon bubble sort by reducing the number of exchanges.
+It works by selecting the largest (or smallest) element during each pass and placing it in its correct position.

+### Key Points:
+1. **Process**:
+   - In each pass, the algorithm scans the list, finds the largest remaining item, and moves it to its correct position at the end.
+   - After the first pass, the largest item is in its final place.
+After the second pass, the next largest is placed, and so on.
+   - This process continues for $n-1$ passes for a list of $n$ items.

+2. **Efficiency**:
+   - **Comparisons**: Selection sort makes $O(n^2)$ comparisons, the same as bubble sort.
+   - **Exchanges**: Fewer exchanges are made compared to bubble sort, improving execution time.

+3. **Advantages**:
+   - Simpler and generally faster than bubble sort due to fewer swaps.
+   - Works well for small lists or when memory usage is a concern.

+4. **Limitations**:
+   - Still $O(n^2)$, making it inefficient for large lists compared to more advanced algorithms like quicksort or mergesort.

+By reducing unnecessary exchanges, selection sort typically performs better in practice than bubble sort, even though both have the same time complexity.

+[Here](./selectionSort.py) is the implementation for selection sort.

+## Insertion Sort

+### Insertion Sort: Summary

+The **insertion sort** algorithm works differently from other $O(n^2)$ algorithms like bubble sort and selection sort.
+It maintains a **sorted sublist** in the lower part of the list, and for each new item, it finds the correct position in the sorted sublist and inserts it.

+#### Key Features:
+1. **Sorted Sublist**: The algorithm maintains a sublist of sorted elements, starting with the first element.
+2. **Insertion Process**:
+   - The algorithm iterates through the list, one item at a time, and inserts each item into its correct position in the sorted sublist.
+   - During this process, all elements larger than the current item are shifted to the right, making space for the new item.
+3. **Best Case**: In the best case, when the list is already sorted, only one comparison is needed per pass, resulting in a time complexity of $O(n)$.
+4. **Worst Case**: In the worst case, where the list is in reverse order, the algorithm will perform $O(n^2)$ comparisons and shifts, as every item must be compared with all the others in the sorted sublist.

+#### Time Complexity:
+- **Worst Case**: $O(n^2)$ (when the list is in reverse order).
+- **Best Case**: $O(n)$ (when the list is already sorted).
+- **Average Case**: $O(n^2)$.

+#### Comparison vs. Exchange:
+- **Shifting**: Insertion sort primarily uses shifts, which are cheaper than exchanges since only one assignment is done during a shift (unlike an exchange that requires two assignments).
+- **Performance**: Although $O(n^2)$, insertion sort can show good performance, especially when the list is almost sorted, since it performs fewer shifts compared to swaps in other algorithms.

+### Process Visualization
+1. Assume a list with just one item is sorted.
+2. For each item from index $1$ to $n-1$, compare it with the sorted sublist (from index $0$ to $i-1$).
+3. Shift elements that are larger to the right until the correct position for the current item is found.
+4. Insert the item at the correct position.

+#### Example:
+For a list \([5, 2, 9, 1, 5, 6]\):
+- **First Pass**: 2 is inserted in the sorted sublist \([5]\), resulting in \([2, 5, 9, 1, 5, 6]\).
+- **Second Pass**: 9 is already in the correct position.
+- **Third Pass**: 1 is inserted in the sorted sublist, shifting 5 and 9 to the right.
+- **And so on**.

+This process continues until the entire list is sorted.

+### Benchmark:
+In benchmark studies, insertion sort often performs well on nearly sorted lists due to its efficient shifting operation.

+[Here](./insertionSort.py) is the implementation for insertion sort.